Jacksonville, Florida: Early history

-After their defeat in the American Revolutionary War, Britain returned control of the territory to Spain in 1783 via the Peace of Paris.
-The settlement at the Cow Ford continued to grow.
+After the British defeat in the American Revolutionary War, Britain returned control of the territory to Spain in 1783 via the Peace of Paris.

 Founding and 19th century

 After Spain ceded the Florida Territory to the United States in 1821, American settlers on the north side of the Cow Ford decided to plan a town, laying out the streets and plats.
 They named the town Jacksonville, after celebrated war hero and first Territorial Governor (later U.S. president) Andrew Jackson.
 Led by Isaiah D. Hart, residents wrote a charter for a town government, which the Florida Legislative Council approved on February 9, 1832.

 During the American Civil War, Duval County produced several units that fought for the Confederate States Army.
 At least two were raised out of Jacksonville: the Jacksonville Light Infantry, a militia unit formed in 1859, and the Duval County Cow Boys, mustered in during the summer of 1861.
 Both units fought as part of the 3rd Florida Infantry.
 The St. John's Greys, the Milton Artillery, and Company H of 1st Florida Cavalry Regiment were also all formed by men from Jacksonville.

 Jacksonville was also a key supply point for hogs and cattle shipped from Florida to feed the Confederate forces.
 The city was blockaded by Union forces, who gained control of nearby Fort Clinch.
 Though no battles were fought in Jacksonville proper, the city changed hands several times between Union and Confederate forces.
 In the Skirmish of the Brick Church in 1862, Confederates won their first victory in the state.
 However, Union forces captured a Confederate position at the Battle of St. Johns Bluff, and occupied Jacksonville in 1862.
 Slaves escaped to freedom in Union lines.
 In February 1864 Union forces left Jacksonville and confronted a Confederate Army at the Battle of Olustee, going down to defeat.

 Union forces retreated to Jacksonville and held the city for the remainder of the war.
 In March 1864 a Confederate cavalry confronted a Union expedition in the Battle of Cedar Creek.
 Warfare and the long occupation left the city disrupted after the war.

 During Reconstruction and the Gilded Age, Jacksonville and nearby St. Augustine became popular winter resorts for the rich and famous.
 Visitors arrived by steamboat and later by railroad.
 President Grover Cleveland attended the Sub-Tropical Exposition in the city on February 22, 1888, during his trip to Florida.
 This highlighted the visibility of the state as a worthy place for tourism.
 The city's tourism, however, was dealt major blows in the late 19th century by yellow fever outbreaks.
 Extending the Florida East Coast Railway further south drew visitors to other areas.
 From 1893 to 1938, Jacksonville was the site of the Florida Old Confederate Soldiers and Sailors Home; it operated a nearby cemetery.